runtimeverification/evm-semantics/models/k/evm-data.md

 sure that you use the corresponding `opWord` operators (eg. `+Word`), which will make sure the correct width is produced.

+None of the rules defined here should be sensitive to any other parts of the configuration, they should be standalone and operate at the top of the K cell.

 ```k
 module EVM-WORD
     syntax Word ::= Int